gentootoaster/bspwm/README.md

 **INSTALL GUIDE**
 --------------------------------------------------
 1. Clone repo
-2. Copy all bspwm/bspwm-rose-pine/config files in ~/.confif
+2. Copy all bspwm/bspwm-rose-pine/config files in ~/.config
+3. Copy xinitrc file in yours
-3. Install picom, feh, alacritty, bspwm, rofi, neovim, sxhkd and all there dependencies
+4. Install picom, feh, alacritty, bspwm, rofi, neovim, sxhkd and all there dependencies
-4. Enjoy!
+5. Enjoy!